nginxinc/nginx-amplify-doc/amplify-faq.md

 Python 3 is not supported yet.

 ### 2.3.
-How Do I Start to Monitor my Systems with NGINX Amplify?
+How Do I Start to Monitor My Systems with NGINX Amplify?

 <!-- advancedList -->